PROFILE - Grade 11

 Lesson plan.

 3. Nationality.
-Distinctive features of the nationality.
+Distinctive features of the people.

 4. Nation.
-Signs of the nation.
+Signs of a nation.

 During the classes

-I. Updating students' knowledge.
+I. Actualization of students' knowledge.

 II.
 Learning new material.